groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/search/docx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to Docx in C#"
+    title: "Steps for Locating Signatures in DOCX using C#"
     content: |
-      [GroupDocs.Signature](/signature/net/) makes it easy for .NET developers to add metadata details to DOCX files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/net/) offers a robust engine for locating digital signatures within DOCX files. .NET developers can effortlessly enhance their applications with our solution.

-      1. Load the DOCX file to be updated.
+      1. Supply the DOCX file path for the signature search.
-      2. Specify a predicate that will be used to add metadata properties.
+      2. Employ TextSearchOptions to refine the search criteria.
-      3. Pass the predicate to the {{TextMetadataAddProperties}} method.
+      3. Invoke the Search method to retrieve the results.
-      4. Save the changes.
+      4. Assess the list of identified signatures.

     code:
       platform: "net"